-I am a third-year graduate teaching assistant and doctoral candidate for the Mathematics Department at the University of Nebraska-Lincoln (UNL).
+I will be a fifth-year graduate teaching assistant and doctoral candidate for the Mathematics Department at the University of Nebraska-Lincoln (UNL) starting in August 2022.
 For more information, please refer to my CV.
 I was born and raised in Scottsbluff, Nebraska, and I graduated from Scottsbluff High School in 2014.
 I attended UNL Math Day throughout high school, and it was my senior-year trip to Math Day that inspired me to study math at UNL.
 I am also fluent in Spanish since my parents are from Peru.

 In 2012, I got to visit Machu Picchu: the Lost City of the Incas.

 I am currently working on research in the area of mathematical biology.
 A lot of my research has been focused on mathematically analyzing the population dynamics in herbivore-plant models.
 The analysis includes items such as the application of stability theory and investigating parameter bifurcations.
 I have also used and/or written up MATLAB programs that assist with the graphical (nullclines and phase portraits) and numerical (parameter combinations) analysis of these ecological models.
 My advisors are Richard Rebarber and Brigitte Tenhumberg.

 Teaching & Educational Services

 I will be serving as a thesis mentor to math teachers involved in UNL's Masters of Arts for Teachers (MAT) program during summer 2022.
 My key duty is to review the thesis paper for three groups (of three) teachers pursuing their MAT degree in mathematics.